BeanyTheCoder/expenses-chart-component-main/README.md

 Users should be able to:

 - ✅ View the bar chart and hover over the individual bars to see the correct amounts for each day

+  - _Currently, chart.js does not support customizable tooltips(atleast that I am aware of) so I am simply using their own in-built tooltips, meaning it does not match the design_

 - ✅ See the current day’s bar highlighted in a different colour to the other bars
 - ✅ View the optimal layout for the content depending on their device’s screen size
 - ✅ See hover states for all interactive elements on the page